Records with Sonobeat in 1970 & 1971

 Rateyourmusic.com user Fantasyman, who rates Dark Shadows a/k/a Cold Sun #10 on his list A Psychedelic Revolution: Fantasyman's Top 40 Psychedelic Albums

 Miller goes on from Cold Sun to perform, along with McGarrigle, with Roky Erickson and the Aliens.
-Taking the stage name Billy Angel, Miller later moves to Marin County, California, and joins the Santa Fe, New Mexico-based punk rock band The Blood Drained Cows, flying around the country wherever the band performs.
+Assuming the stage name Billy Angel, Miller later moves to Marin County, California, and joins the Santa Fe, New Mexico-based punk rock band The Blood Drained Cows, flying around the country wherever the band performs.
 In 2011, 39 years after breaking up, Miller, McGarrigle, and Waugh reunite to perform one last gig at the Austin Psych Fest, joined by The Blood Drained Cows' drummer Tom Trusnovic.

 Tom McGarrigle: electric guitar, bass, and vocals